ctmm-initiative/ctmmweb/help/5_a_variograms.md

 - `Modeled` mode is enabled after models are fitted and selected.
 - Clicking `Fit Models` will start to fit possible models for every individual in current subset.
 It could be time taking so it need to be manually activated.
     + Depend on platform (Windows/Mac/Linux), different parallel processes are used.
 There will be a time report in console when running app in local mode.
+    + If the app was terminated by force, there could be forked R sessions remained active.
+It's better to clean up all R sessions in your system's task manager after force quitting the app.